lowrycito/handbook/pages/study-manual-general-handbook.md

         * 27.3.
 Sealing of Husband and WifeThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.3.1.
 Who May Be Sealed in a TempleThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.3.2.
-Planning and Scheduling a Temple Marriage or SealingThe temple is the house of the Lord.
+Planning and Scheduling a Temple SealingThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.3.3.
 Marriage in a Temple for Time OnlyThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.3.4.
-Who May Attend a Temple Marriage or SealingThe temple is the house of the Lord.
+Who May Attend a Temple SealingThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.3.5.
 Wedding ReceptionsThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
       * 27.4.
 Sealing Living Children to Parents